jean-albalouh/apg-invoice/replit.md

 ## Overview

-A web-based expense tracking application designed for e-commerce fulfillment businesses to track product and shipping costs.
-The application allows users to record expenses with product descriptions and costs, view dashboard analytics, and generate monthly PDF reports for client billing.
+A web-based expense tracking application designed for France-based e-commerce fulfillment businesses to track product and shipping costs.
+The application allows users to record expenses with product descriptions, costs, and shipping company information, view dashboard analytics, and generate monthly PDF reports for client billing in Euros.

 **Key Features:**
-- Expense entry and management (CRUD operations)
+- Expense entry and management (CRUD operations) with persistent PostgreSQL storage
+- Track who paid for shipping: A TA PORTE, BEST DEAT, or custom shipping companies
+- All amounts displayed in Euros (€) for France-based business
 - Real-time dashboard with monthly statistics
-- Monthly report generation with PDF export
+- Monthly report generation with PDF export (including Paid By information)
 - Light/dark theme support
 - Responsive Material Design interface